-Large accelerated filer (Do not check if a smaller reporting company) Accelerated filer $\square$ Smaller reporting company $\square$
+Large accelerated filer □ Non-accelerated filer □ (Do not check if a smaller reporting company)

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes $\square$ No $\square$
+Yes 🗆 No x

-The aggregate market value of the shares of common stock held by non-affiliates based on the closing price of the common stock on the NASDAQ Global Market on June 30, 2015 was approximately
+The aggregate market value of the shares of common stock held by non-affiliates based on the closing price of the common stock on the NASDAQ Global Market on June 30, 2016 was approximately \$134,350,000.